 - 1. TLB Management

 - 2. Instrumentation

 - 3. Read-Only Text Segment

 - 4. On-Demand Page Loading

 - 5. Physical-Memory Management

+- 6. Alternative TLB Replacement Algorithm

-It is probably best to implement and test these features in this order, keeping in mind that in the end you would like to have all features implemented.
+It is probably best to implement and test these features in this order.
+Keeping in mind that in the end you would like to have all features implemented (e.g., when designing and implementing your TLB management, keep in mind that you'll be implementing two different algorithms for choosing a victim).

 Some of our testing will be based on the statistics that are produced by your instrumentation, so you should definitely get that working before you start work on the last two parts of the assignment.